When To Update Your Estate Planning Documents

 You change your mind

-Any time your marital status changes you will need to reconsider your estate plan.
-Marriage or divorce are the most obvious changes, but becoming legally separated or entering into a common-law marriage bring their own legal decisions to be made and protections to ensure you have.
+Any time your marital status changes you will need to make changes to your estate planning documents.
+Marriage or divorce are the most obvious changes, but becoming legally separated or entering into a common-law marriage brings their own legal decisions that will need to be made as well as ensuring that you have the appropriate protections.
 This is especially important because the law does not necessarily act in the way you might expect when it comes to probate.
-For example, you may see yourself as common-law married when the law does not.
+For example, you may see yourself as a common-law married when the law does not.
 Make sure your wishes are legalized in writing by updating the correct estate planning documents.

 Your beneficiary’s status has changed